 - Before the claim reaches court, the government will review the claim

-- If the claim is disputed by the government, the claimant can then pursue a suit in court within six months of the claim rejection
+- If the government disputes the claim, the claimant can then pursue a suit in court within six months of the claim rejection.

-This process may include more steps than the average personal injury lawsuit, making it more complicated for a claimant to handle.
-However, an experienced legal professional can help a claimant through their lawsuit, providing much-needed advice and representation.
+This process may include more steps than the average personal injury lawsuit.
+That makes it more complicated for a claimant.
+However, an experienced legal professional can help a claimant through their lawsuit.
+They provide much-needed advice and representation.

 Limitations in Claims against the Government

 When a person is injured because of a government employee’s negligent conduct, that individual may be entitled to file a lawsuit against the responsible government agency for compensation.
-These claims go through a different system than claims made against private citizens however, as the government requires a special claims assessment process.
-In making these sort of claims, there are some instances in which an injured individual may not be able to sue at all, their claim being blocked by the government’s allowance on personal injury lawsuits.
+However, these claims go through a different system than claims made against private citizens.
+Because of this, the government requires a special claims assessment process.
+In making these sorts of claims, there are some instances in which an injured individual may not be able to sue at all.
+Their claim would be blocked by the government’s allowance for personal injury lawsuits.

 The government has the right to refuse certain claims, as defined in the Federal Tort Claims Act.
 As such, the government cannot be sued in the following situations: